datawhores/empuploader/README.md

 --media
 > - Directory to retrieve files/folders
-> - You will be able to pick one of these to prepare

-## Optional Args

 --screens
-> - by default screens will be save to a random directory tempdir, then moved only if it is required.
-> - You can use this option to pick your own directory
+> - Set a folder to save thumbs in; default is random tempdir

 --batch
-> - When set to false only 1 file will be processed, afterwards program will quit
+> - If set to false any folder will be consider one entry to be uploaded
-> - By default the program will list every entry in a directory as processing option, this prevents that behavior

 --input
-> - Change the Name of the json that is generated
+> - Change the path of the json that is generated

 --cover
 > - Provide the full path to the cover image
 > - if selected then this image we replace any gif that would have been created

 --template
-> -use optional template system, read below for full instructions
+> -use optional template system, read below for full instruction
-> -This would be the path to the template you want to use

-## Entering Data into jsons
-> - When you run the program in prepare mode you will be provide opportunity to fill some of the option with your own data
-> - Note the provided will allow you to always move backwards and forwards, so editing a mistake is easy
-> - Pressing Tab on Some options will provide auto suggestions
+--username
+> - your emp username

+--passsword
+> - your emp password
 >

-### Tags
-> - Tags should be seperated by spaces

-### Title
-> - Comes with autofill to activate press tab, and a name based on what your uploading will be provided
-> - Note you can enter your own value or edit the one provided above

-### Category
-> - Comes with autofill to activate press tab, and a list of categories will appear
-> - Alternativey suggestions will appear as you type
-> - You can use the keepboard to select one or keep typing

-### Description
-> - Allows for multiline inputs unlike the previous option
-> - To "enter" or submit you must press esc+enter
-> - Note \n represents a newline.
-This is generated automatically.
-But if you want to edit the json manually, make sure to put these everytime you want a line break

 ## Using Template
 > - To use the template system you will need to first download the template you want and save it to a txt file
 > - This can be found on the upload page depending on your class